In the long room hard by a street of marble cutters

-“Yet Job’s wife escapes unharmed,” Socrates observes, to which the Arab replies with expert timing, “This, too, Elah does to test Job.”

-like a newlywed, that He must possess Man body and soul.
+“Yet Job’s wife escapes unharmed,” Socrates observes, to which the Arab replies with expert timing, “This, too, Elah does to test Job.” wanting to possess Man completely, body and soul.
 I wonder if this is because there’s only one of Him.”